nvaccess/addon-datastore/README.md

 - Enable any necessary, API, process, or infrastructure to support users to browse, search, install and update Addons for NVDA.
 - A secure and robust provision of addon-metadata.
 - No intention of supporting paid addons at this stage.
-- Transparent process, to make it simple (for developers) to understand the current state of the store or the state of a submission of a new / updated addon.
+- Transparent process, to make it simple (for developers) to understand the current state of the Add-on Store, or the state of a submission of a new / updated addon.
 - Faster release process for add-ons, by-passing human review.
+- Non-subjective review process for add-ons.

 ### About security
 Ensuring that an add-on is safe to run is a difficult challenge that isn't addressed here.